 Sony PS5: DualSense controller

 One of the controller's big USPs is the haptic feedback technology, which allows the triggers to become more or less resistant depending on which in-game tasks you're using it for.
+The improvements have impressed developers, some of whom have made the bold statement that the DualSense could be the best controller in history.
 Elsewhere, the controller has been made lighter and the rechargeable battery will be able to go for longer.

-The Share button, which Microsoft has kept, has been scrapped in favour of a “Create” button.
+The Share button (which Microsoft will be introducing to its next gen Xbox Wireless Controller) has been scrapped in favour of a “Create” button.
 No details have been released on what the Create functionality actually does, but most pundits report it'll be an extension of the Share feature, perhaps with in-built editing tools for social gamers and streamers to take advantage of.

 A built-in microphone completes the new features, allowing you to chat to your contacts without a headset.
 However, it's suggested the battery will drain considerably while using the built-in mic and speaker for prolonged periods.
 The net is awash with great-looking mods for the new gamepads, but after seeing Sony's new design direction for the first time here, we're anxious to get a look at the accompanying console.